 - Go to a hospital that has a contract with the NFZ (most hospitals do).
 The National Health Fund logo is usually visible on the building.

 - You can also ask the regional branch of the National Health Fund for help in finding the proper healthcare provider or search for it on the NFZ website (Polish only).

-- Operations, diagnostic tests and medicine are free of charge during your stay.
+- Operations, diagnostic tests, medicine, medical devices and healthcare food are free of charge during your stay.